jackyzha0/jackyzha0.github.io/content/thoughts/Games Agency as Art.md

 	- Game playing is a way to practical agential fluidity.
 Game playing builds familiarity with different agential modes -- to help us build our inventory and know which one to pic -- and the fluidity to shift easily in and out of our chosen mode
 - Self-effacing Ends
 	- An end that cannot be achieved through direct pursuit, but only through pursuit of some other end.
 For example, meditation and achieving an empty mind, loving another, etc.
-	- Paradox of hedonism: one cannot achieve pleasure by pursuing it directly, but only by devoting oneself to some other send (Sidgwick, 1907)
+	- Paradox of hedonism: one cannot achieve pleasure by pursuing it directly, but only by devoting oneself to some other end (Sidgwick, 1907)
 - The value contradiction that makes games valuable
 	- When we succeed in games, we treat them as normal contexts in which success matters.
 But when we fail at games, we treat them as deflated contexts, telling ourselves that success and failure in games doesn't really matter anyway (Juul, 2013)
 - Learning new modes of agency